Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Kamis, 18 September 2025 18.21.51 UTC
+- WIB: Kamis, 18 September 2025 19.53.36 UTC
-- WITA: Kamis, 18 September 2025 19.21.51 UTC
+- WITA: Kamis, 18 September 2025 20.53.36 UTC
-- WIT: Kamis, 18 September 2025 20.21.51 UTC
+- WIT: Kamis, 18 September 2025 21.53.36 UTC

 Kutipan Inspiratif:
-"My task, which I am trying to achieve is, by the power of the written word, to make you hear, to make you feel--it is, before all, to make you see."
+"Reading more books will only confuse you more and you will be dreaming about success instead of becoming successful yourself."

-Kategori: inspirational
+Kategori: success